Water Chestnuts Nutrition Facts and 12 Health Benefits

 • Peel off the skin and cut off the top of water chestnuts, before you start cooking them.

 • Canned water chestnuts can be stored for a year in a cool and dry place.
-Once the can have been opened, store the chestnuts in a sealed container and use them within three days.
+Once the can has been opened, store the chestnuts in a sealed container and use them within three days.

 Water chestnuts work as taste enhancers and are great appetizers.
 They are extremely popular in salads in certain parts of the world.
-Even though their nutrition value is not that great as green leafy vegetables, but they are great sources of vitamin B and fiber.
+Even though their nutritional value is not as great as green leafy vegetables, they are great sources of vitamin B and fiber.
 They also hold good amounts of calcium, iron, potassium, and zinc, which make them especially consumable.
 So, if you want to enjoy the health benefits that water chestnuts provide, then make sure to include them in your daily diet.